 Your wellbeing and support during coronavirus

-The pandemic and its restrictions have placed huge strains on everyone’s health and wellbeing, particularly for people affected by dementia.
+The pandemic continues to place a huge strain on many people’s health and wellbeing, especially those affected by dementia.
 Our advice here sets out support available from Alzheimer’s Society and others, and how you can help look after your own physical and mental health.

 Coronavirus support from Dementia Connect